About development coordination disorder (DCD)

 It’s a good idea to learn as much as possible about DCD from your health professionals.
 Online and face-to-face support groups can give you information and help you find services to help your child.
 And they can be a good way to make contact with other parents of children with DCD and get support for yourself.

-School support for children with DCD
+School support for children and teenagers with DCD

 A child with DCD might have trouble: